-As a child I would spend hours looking at a map, my mind fantasizing about far away countries.
+As a child I used to spend hours looking at maps, fantasizing about far away countries.
 Ever since I have been planning a trip to China.
-I promised myself I would go and that I would stay for long.
-It’s simply not the same to stay for a week than for a couple of months, especially when traveling to places that have so much to offer, like Russia, the country we visited last year.
+I promised myself that I would go and for long.
+As you know, traveling for a week is not the same as traveling for a couple of months.
+Especially when visiting vast territories.
 Who knows when will you go back?
-Plus how else could you soak into a culture?
-You need time just to move around the biggest countries on earth.
-In 2015 we spent three months in Argentina and Brazil, and we feel we barely scratched the surface!
+Additionally, time is needed to experience a culture.
+Just moving around the planet’s biggest countries takes time!

-What are the main challenges of visiting China?
+What are the main challenges of planning a trip to China?

-Buying a plane ticket to the Far East
+Buying a plane ticket to China

-One day, Fly4free offered flights from several European destinations to China and Japan, and I managed to get tickets from Amsterdam to Xi’an (China) and from Tokyo to Amsterdam for 240 eur altogether.
-Basically we won’t have to go back to China from Japan in order to take our flight back to Europe, plus we get to go back to Belgium and the Netherlands on the way.
-Flights from Barcelona to Belgium/Netherlands start from 15 eur, so you can imagine how happy I am.
-It takes time, but you can’t beat 240e return to the Far East.
+One day, Fly4free offered flights from several European destinations to China and Japan at an unbelievable price.
+My lucky day had arrived and I managed to get tickets from Amsterdam to Xi’an (China) and from Tokyo to Amsterdam for 240e return.
+Not only was the price fantastic, but the schedule meant we didn’t have to go back to China from Japan to take our flight back to Europe.
+Additionally, we got to stop in Belgium and the Netherlands on our way.
+Flights from Barcelona to Belgium/Netherlands start at 15e, so you can imagine how happy we were.
+My endless hours online had paid off: can’t beat 240e return to the Far East!

 Internet in China